bashtage/linearmodels/doc/source/iv/index.rst

 estimators, GMM weighting estimators and the results are presented in :ref:`iv-module-reference`.

-:ref:`Basic Examples <iv/examples/basic-examples.ipynb>` shows basic usage
-through examples from Wooldridge's introductory text book and :ref:`Advanced Examples <iv/examples/advanced-examples.ipynb>` shows more advanced examples following the examples in Cameron and Trivedi's Stata introduction.
+`Basic Examples`_ shows basic usage through examples from Wooldridge's introductory text book and `Advanced Examples`_ shows more advanced examples following the examples in Cameron and Trivedi's Stata introduction.

 :ref:`iv-mathematical-notation` contains a concise explanation of the formulas